Post updated by Lexi Rodrigo

 And not just because it makes marketing a ton simpler.

-You have to be a company that inspires that ONE person.
-Then, your message and consistency will inspire a whole bunch of others who either (a) feel affinity with that ONE person, (b) aspire to be that ONE person, or (c) admire what that ONE person represents — and then these people will ALSO become your clients.
+When you direct your messaging to your ONE person, your message and consistency will inspire a whole bunch of others who either: (a) feel affinity with that ONE person, (b) aspire to be that ONE person, or (c) admire that ONE person—and then all these people will ALSO become your clients.
 Grandma wants to feel connected and modern.
 Let her!

 So quit worrying about shutting everyone else out if you talk to the ONE person.
 You won’t.
-If anything, you will attract loads more people inspired by your precise and clear brand.
+If anything, you will attract loads more people with your precise and clear brand.

 Ready for an example?